JHU-PL-Lab/www-pl/ocaml/code/lecture.md

 ```ocaml
 fun {num = n; denom = _} -> n;;
 ```

-OCaml programmers often use tuples instead of records for conciseness
+#### End of Pure Functional programming in OCaml

-* End of pure functional programming in OCaml, on to side effects
+* On to side effects
 * But before heading there, remember to stay OUT of side effects unless *really* needed - that is the happy path in OCaml coding
-* For interpreters and typecheckers side effects are not helpful at all
+* The autograder may let you get away with side effects on assignment 1 but you will get a manual ding by the CAs.

 ### State
  *   Variables in OCaml are NEVER directly mutable themselves; only (indirectly) mutable if they hold a